yashikota/rle/README.md

 ## Option

--o, --outfile
+-o
     Specify the name of the output file.
     If not specified, the output will be the name of the input file.

 ## Usage